shoshievass/reopenmappingproject/README.md

 msa_type.csv contains the distribution of work and health types, conditional on previously defined age and industry types in each MSA.

 	sick: binary health type indicating whether the individual is high risk (obese or diabetic) based on MEPS (Medical Expenditure Panel Survey);
-	sick_w: probability that an individual in a MSA X age X industry has high risk type;
+	sick_w: probability an individual in a MSA X age X industry is high risk;
 	wfh: binary type for whether the individual can work from home, computed from O*NET following Dingel and Neiman (2020);
-	wfh_w: probability that an individual in a MSA X age X industry can work from home;
+	wfh_w: probability an individual in a MSA X age X industry can work from home;
-	shift: a binary split representing alternating schedule for both non-essential workers and students;
+	shift: a binary split representing alternating schedules for non-essential workers and students;
-	shift_w: probability that an individual in a MSA X age X industry belong to each of the two alternating schedules
+	shift_w: probability an individual in a MSA X age X industry is in each of the two alternating schedules

 ### parameter/